 At Seton Hill, you can participate in the Army Reserve Officer Training Corps (ROTC) while earning your degree.
 This opportunity is available to undergraduate, Adult Degree Program and graduate students who meet the Army’s age and fitness requirements.
 Scholarships are available.
 Upon graduation, you will earn a commission as a Second Lieutenant in the Active Army, Army Reserve or Army National Guard.
 Learn more.

-Full Tuition Paid for Veterans Through the New GI Bill
+Full Tuition Paid for Veterans Through the Post-9/11 GI Bill®

 For those eligible, funding from the Veterans Administration, Seton Hill University, and other sources of grants and scholarships will cover up to the cost of tuition and fees based upon their eligibility.
 Federal grants and loans and state grants will be awarded based on VA, federal and state regulations.